Authentication and Authorization are often used interchangeably but they are distinct security processes in identity and access management (IAM).

 Authentication is usually done before Authorization.
 Authorization can only be granted after Authentication.

-When a college student walks into their campus, they have to showcase their identity card at the gate to get authenticated as a student of the institution.
-Once the student is authenticated they walk towards their pre-allocated building, towards their floor, and their classroom.
+e.g. When a college student walks into their campus, they have to showcase their identity card at the gate to get authenticated as a student of the institution. e.g. Once the student is authenticated they walk towards their pre-allocated building, towards their floor, and their classroom.
 This is where Authorization is in play, the student does not have access to the professor’s cabin or the principal’s office.

-Being in a high-paced cyber world, it’s an important need for enterprises to adopt Security Solutions.
-It is even more important to choose an appropriate Identity and Access Management (IAM) solution for implementing and overseeing the Authentication and Authorization of your users. miniOrange provides a wide array of solutions that efficiently and securely enable Identity and Access management for you.
-But before choosing any cloud Security Service provider, you should confirm they confidentially handle your information, with the simplest technical support at a budgeted price.
-You can go to the miniOrange business free demo and trial to try out our IAM solutions for free for a month, to enable you to make better and more well-informed decisions.
+miniOrange provides a wide array of solutions that efficiently and securely enable Identity and Access Management for your organization in On-Premise, Cloud, and Hybrid environments.
+But before choosing any cloud Security Service provider for implementing Authentication and Authorization mechanisms, you should confirm they confidentially handle your information, with the simplest technical support at a budgeted price.
+The miniOrange IAM solution is highly customizable, scalable, and fits your organization’s unique needs.
+You can leverage the miniOrange Free Trial to try out our IAM solution & test all the features to make better and more well-informed decisions.

 Further Reading: